Offirmo-graveyard/2018-oh-my-rpg/migrated/the-npm-rpg/notes.md

 unknown

-       name: yjutard                                                               Pick a role or profession
+       name:                                                                Pick a role or profession
        role:  choosing now
        race:  not yet specified                                                    a - an Archeologist
      gender:  not yet specified                                                    b - a Barbarian
   alignment:  not yet specified                                                    c - a Caveman/Cavewoman